zep1994/js-tictactoe-rails-api-v-000/README.md

 ## Running Your Server

+There a couple options to view how your code is behaving:

+* You can right click on your `index.html` file from Sublime or Finder and select `Open in Browser`.
-You can always run a Python server to see how your `index.html` behaves by running `python -m SimpleHTTPServer` from your terminal and visiting [http://localhost:8000](http://localhost:8000/).
+* You could also run a Python server by running `python -m SimpleHTTPServer` from your terminal and visiting [http://localhost:8000](http://localhost:8000/).

 ## Hints